LEGISLATIVE UPDATE: By State Representative C.B. Embry, Jr.

 The budget wasn’t the only focus this week.
 The House and Senate passed bills dealing with combating the abuse of drugs in Kentucky.
 Senate Bill 3, which was approved by a vote of 60-36, attempts to solve the methamphetamine problem gripping many rural parts of the state.
 This bill places monthly and yearly limits on the amount of pseudoephedrine, which is a major ingredient of meth that someone can purchase.
 If an individual exceeds that amount they could only purchase pseudoephedrine with a prescription.

 While I understand that meth is a problem in the Commonwealth, my concern is that Senate Bill 3 takes away more of our individual freedoms and moves us closer to making pseudoephedrine a prescription-only medication.
 Some of us are also concerned that this bill will force meth makers to move to border counties where regulations to purchase meth aren’t as stringent as Kentucky.
 In addition Senate Bill 3 doesn’t address the problem with so-called ‘smurfing,’ which is when makers pay others to travel from store to store buying pseudoephedrine to skirt the law we passed in 2005.

 As the final hours tick away for this session, we expect to give final approval on numerous bills.
 I will update you on what passed and what didn’t in next week’s colunm.

-I welcome your comments and concerns for the upcoming session.
-I can be reached through the toll-free message line in Frankfort at 1-800-372-7181, or you can contact me via e-mail at firstname.lastname@example.org.
-You can keep track of legislation for the 2013 session through the Kentucky Legislature Home Page at www.lrc.ky.gov.
+As always, I welcome your comments and concerns for the upcoming session.
+I can be reached through the toll-free message line in Frankfort at 1-800-372-7181.
+A taped message containing information on legislative committee meeting schedules is available by calling 1-800-633-9650, and information on the status of each bill is available by calling 1-866-840-2835.
+If you have Internet access, I can be reached at email@example.com, or you may keep track of legislation through the Kentucky Legislature Home Page at www.lrc.ky.gov.